 For me, being around others pushes me to be a better person, father, boss, and influencer.
 The accountability, influence, and pressure from others cause me to take action.
 Joining a mastermind group has been a great influence in my life.

 4. Pushes You Outside of Your Comfort Zone

 I found that another benefit of masterminds is that it pushes you out of your comfort zone.
-For example, in my mastermind, we have weekly calls.
-I wanted to contribute on the calls, but it felt uncomfortable for me to give advice.
+For example, the group members in my mastermind have weekly calls.
+I wanted to contribute to the calls, but it felt uncomfortable for me to give advice.
 It pushed me outside of my comfort zone to do that.